 Why are colors so much more vivid on vacation?

-The homey menu at La Colombe d’Or Hotel and Restaurant, where Nikki stayed and highly recommends.
+The homey menu at La Colombe d’Or Hotel and Restaurant, where Nikki stayed and highly recommended.

 As for part two of the trip, they headed to the Italian island of Ischia for four days, where there was no shortage of beautiful architecture, bright blue waters, quaint little sea towns, and some great food and vacation cocktails to round out the trip.